peterwmwong/chrome-dev-tools-prez/prez-outline.md

 ### FLIP

 - ... more than anything else.
-- 'Cause writing code is really just small portion of developing software.
+- Outside of writing code...
-- Alot of it is trying figure out why it doesn't work as intended!
+- I'm trying to figure out why doesn't work!
-- So with the heading of trying to figure out a problem...
+- So thinking about that way...
-- I came up with random collection of tips with a related problem to show you one example usage.
+- I came up a random collection of tips with a related problem to show you one example usage.
 - Hopefully this association will make it easier to remember.
 - So lets just jump in...